eMesh can drop carbon emissions up to 90%

 According to JCU over 220,000 tonnes of polypropylene was used in Australia in 2013 but only 21% of it was recycled.

-The research team put the 100% recycled plastic fibre concrete, which Fibercon has called Emesh, through rigorous technical performance testing with excellent results.
+The research team put the 100% recycled plastic fibre concrete, which ENVIROMESH has called eMesh, through rigorous technical performance testing with excellent results.

 The product is strong and durable and suited to pavements, footpaths and some precast products.